riverita16/Scaly-Steals/README.md

 ### To start app on localhost
 `yarn dev`

+## General Overview
+Admin panel:
+- sign up with Google for simplicity of use
+- used to manage everything on the MongoDB database that is relayed to the client front

+Client front:
+- shows all available product lisings
+- filter by category
+- log in and sign up
+- like listings and add to cart
+- view profile to see name of logged in user and their listings
+- create a listing from the profile page
+- view cart items and total

 ## TODOS
 Client front:
 - allow managing of sort and limit in server side props